Data-driven marketing is a simple way to streamline your marketing efforts.

 Tip: Not sure what countries your website traffic is coming from?
 GoSquared makes this easy.

-In this digital world, we don’t often think of direct mail as being effective.
-But for many local businesses, it absolutely can be.
-When sending direct mail, you should absolutely use demographics data to target the right houses, and you might also want to layer on more data like income levels to target middle class or wealthy individuals.
+For example, when sending direct mail, you should use demographics data to target the right houses, and you might also want to layer on more data like income levels to target middle class or wealthy individuals.
 You could even include equity and mortgage data if those things are relevant to your business.

 So although physical marketing won’t offer the same level of feedback metrics as with digital marketing, any campaigns you do send through traditional means can be made more effective.
 Given not all audiences can always be found online, this is a great tip to note down so that all bases are covered.

 In summary: Data-driven = results driven